Earlier this week, Scotland took a huge step towards reducing plastic pollution.

 The Scottish government announced they will design and introduce a deposit return program for beverage containers.
 There is no doubt about it – this win resulted from the sustained campaign and tireless efforts of activists.

-More than 20,000 plastic bottles are sold around the world every second, adding up to an estimated 500 billion bottles every year.
+More than 20,000 plastic bottles are sold around the world every second.
+That adds up to an estimated 500 billion bottles every year.
 In 2016, less than half of those bottles were recycled.
 The rest were left to pile up in the environment, and landfills.

 In Ontario, the situation isn’t all that different.
 The concentration of plastic in the Great Lakes rivals what scientists are finding in the world’s oceans.
-About 10,000 tonnes of plastic end up in the Great Lakes every year, and plastic bottles and caps are two of the most commonly collected items at shoreline clean-up events.
+About 10,000 tonnes of plastic are dumped in the Great Lakes every year, and plastic bottles and caps are two of the most commonly collected items at shoreline clean-up events.

 The solutions are similar too.
 Ontario is one of only two provinces (the other is Manitoba) without a deposit return program for plastic bottles.
 As a result, it has the lowest plastic bottle recycling rate in the country.